• Skip to primary navigation

 • Mocha whipped cream: add ½ teaspoon of instant coffee and ½ teaspoon of cocoa powder.

-• Unsweetened dark chocolate whipped cream: combine melted unsweetened dark chocolate with the heavy cream, let it chill for 12 hours, and whip it up.
+• Unsweetened dark chocolate whipped cream: combine melted unsweetened dark chocolate with heavy cream, chill for 12 hours, then whip.

 • Alcohol-infused whipped cream: add 1 teaspoon of your favorite alcohol, such as dark rum, brandy, cognac, Grand Marnier, or amaretto.